Support Us Button Widget

 Photo by Mindie Ballwell; courtesy of Long + Foster Real Estate

-Yet, grounded in Richmond fashion, this modern-day home traces its foundation back to 1870, along the cobblestone streets of Shockoe Slip — a time in which luxury wasn’t on the table and catastrophe catapulted the area into fiery destruction.
+Grounded in Richmond fashion, this modern-day home traces its foundation back to 1870, along the same bumpy streets — when a fire begun by Confederate soldiers catapulted the area into wide-spread destruction.

-The construction of this East Cary build — now penthouse — followed five years after the historic Evacuation Fire that leveled the Shockoe neighborhood, likely as part of revitalization efforts.
+The construction of this East Cary build — now penthouse — followed five years after the historic Evacuation Fire that leveled infrastructure, which likely pins it as part of revitalization efforts.

 A watercolor sketch of Shockoe Slip with several storefronts and cobblestone streets.
 There are people milling about the street in the abstract.